-While many people start by listing their expenses and work their way back, it will be immediately disappointing to see that your current lifestyle, even a super frugal one, likely won’t fit into half of your income.
+While many people start by listing their expenses and work their way back, it will be disappointing to see that your current lifestyle, even a super frugal one, likely won’t fit into half of your income.

 Instead of tallying up your expenses and finding it doesn’t work, start with half your income and see what you can fit within it.
 This process will require a bit of work and strategic cutting.

-Question everything; from the expenses that you consider essential down to the most frivolous splurges.
-It is important to keep in mind and plan ahead for some of the less regular, but essential spends–like travel to see family, or self-care when needed.
+Question everything: from the expenses you consider essential down to the most frivolous splurges.
+It is important to keep in mind and plan for some less regular, but essential spending like travel to see family, or self-care when needed.

 Here’s the deal: if you want to live on half your income, you’ll need to get creative to make it work.
-Simply saying you “can’t” do something makes living on half your income an impossible challenge.
-Creativity and flexibility in this category means you’ll see the biggest gains to make room for some of the “nice to have” expenses later.
+Simply saying you “can’t” do something means giving up before you even start.
+Creativity and flexibility mean you’ll see big gains to make room for some “nice-to-have” expenses later.

-The average mortgage is around $1,030.
-You can house hack your way towards a lower housing expense easily with a roommate or renting out a spare room on Airbnb.
-Having a roommate could also help lower utilities, food expenses, and even the cost of childcare and pet sitting.
+According to Lending Tree, the average mortgage is around $1,030.
+You can lower your housing expense by getting a roommate or renting out a spare room.
+A roommate could also help lower utilities, food expenses, and even the cost of childcare and pet sitting.

 Related: What Is House Hacking

-Cutting Car Costs
+Cut Car Costs

-Keeping up to date with basic car maintenance tasks and empowering yourself to do them, can save you hundreds.
-Also, each year when your insurance renews, take at least an hour to investigate if you could be getting a better deal and evaluate if your coverage still fits your needs.
+You can save hundreds by doing basic car maintenance tasks yourself.
+Also, each year when your insurance renews, research if you could get a better deal and evaluate if your coverage still fits your needs.

 Address Your Triggers & Reroute Your Behavior

 When you recognize your triggers, you can plan for them.
-There are ways to optimize your triggers, by either rerouting the behavior (like inviting friends to do other activities that don’t involve $12 martinis at the bar) or finding ways put your expensive hobbies to good use.
+There are ways to optimize your triggers, by either rerouting the behavior (like inviting friends to do other activities that don’t involve $12 martinis at the bar) or finding ways to put your expensive hobbies to good use.

-Podcast Episode: The Hobby Checklist
+Listen: The Hobby Checklist